risd-web/webtype-spring2020/content/lectures/07-javascript.md

 count = count + 3; // updates the count variable by adding 3 to itself. count is now 8.
 ```

-There is a shorthand for variables to assign new values to itself.
+There is a shorthand for variables to cumulatively assign new values to itself.
 ```JS
 count += 3; // same as count = count + 3
 count ++; // same as count += 1, or count = count + 1